davsav16/Ecomerce-butter/README.md

 # Introduction

 I created this small ecommerce website as a way to practice and gain skills with react and to test out a few new tools.
+I followed the tutorial located at: https://medium.com/geekculture/how-to-build-an-ecommerce-app-with-react-a040bec4089d

 ## New Tools Learned
 - ButterCMS